 All students are required to have an official University of Mobile School of Nursing photo I.D. badge as a means of identification.
-The photo ID badge should be worn and be visible on the student's lab coat at clinical sites.
+The photo ID badge should be worn at all times while at a clinical site and be visible on the student's lab coat at clinical sites.